Jicho Leusi

 (See also Overview of Eye Injuries.)

-The blood usually drains toward the bottom of the eyelid after a day or two, resulting in swelling and discoloration just below the lower eyelid.
-Black eyes themselves usually have no effect on vision, although other eye injuries that accompany them may be serious.
+The blood usually drains toward the bottom of the eyelid after 1 or 2 days, resulting in swelling and discoloration just below the lower eyelid.
+Black eyes themselves usually have no effect on vision as long as the bleeding remains superficially within the lids, although other eye injuries that accompany them may be serious.
+On occasion, bleeding may affect the deeper structures in the orbit (eye socket), and if the orbital hemorrhage is severe, it may permanently damage the optic nerve.

 Black eyes resolve without treatment after a few days or weeks.
 During the first 24 to 48 hours, ice packs may help reduce swelling and ease the pain of a black eye.